Washington Bridge (Connecticut)

 The Washington Bridge from the Stratford shoreline.

-The Washington Bridge, also known as the Devon Bridge, carries U.S. Route 1 (US 1) over the Housatonic River in the U.S. state of Connecticut, connecting the city of Milford to the town of Stratford.
+The Washington Bridge, also known as the Devon Bridge, carries Route 1 (Route 1) over the Housatonic River in the U.S. state of Connecticut, connecting the city of Milford to the town of Stratford.
 Its geographic location is N 41.20037 by W −73.11039.
 It is considered architecturally notable by the National Register of Historic Places for its five 100 ft arches.
 It is designated Bridge No. 327 by the state Department of Transportation.

 The Washington Bridge is the longest drawbridge on the Boston Post Road.
 It is a steel trunnion-bearing bascule drawbridge.
 859 ft in length by 43 ft in width, featuring two lanes in each direction for automotive traffic and a sidewalk for pedestrians.
 The clear channel for shipping is 125 ft wide.
 The bridge, which cost $1.5 million in 1921, was the largest and most expensive project of the state highway department up to the date of its construction.